Preparing for Winter Storms

 - Be prepared to evacuate if you lose power or heat and know your routes and destinations; have a list of local emergency shelters.

-The 2023 January Winter Storm Resources, the Winter Weather Toolkit, the Centers for Disease Control and Prevention and the Federal Emergency Management Agency (FEMA) have more information and printable lists for preparing for and being safe during a winter storm event.
+The Winter Weather Toolkit and the Centers for Disease Control and Prevention have more information on preparing for and being safe during a winter storm event.